BuchEPP/BuchEPP.github.io/README.md

 # Book Elementarteilchenphysik, 4th edition

+Page is 'work in progress'.

 ![ATLAS](0106_ATLAS.png)

 Book is written in German

-Springer ....
+Springer

-Further information, python code and notebooks: [GitHub code](https://github.com/BuchEPP/Buch) (will be public soon)
+Further information, python code and notebooks: [GitHub code](https://github.com/BuchEPP/Buch) (will be public as soon as the book is published)

 ### Authors
 #### Christoph Berger